-This Service member will need an approximate salary of \$64,967 to meet their current financial obligations and maintain their current lifestyle in Washington, D.C.
+This Service member will need an approximate salary of \$70, 112 to meet their current financial obligations and maintain their current lifestyle in Washington, D.C.

-SCENARIO 2: RMC CALCULATOR
+Scenario 2: RMC Calculator

-This Service member lives in San Antonio, TX; base pay is approximately \$120,970 bringing total compensation with BAH and BAS is approximately \$150,469.
+This Service member lives in San Antonio, TX; base pay is approximately \$126,536 bringing compensation with BAH and BAS is approximately \$160,444.

-This Service member will need an approximate salary of \$158,790 to meet their current financial obligations and maintain their current lifestyle in San Antonio TX.
+This Service member will need an approximate salary of \$170,008.40 to meet their current financial obligations and maintain their current lifestyle in San Antonio TX.

-Website Activity: Determine the Civilian Salary Equivalent
+ACTIVITY: Determine the Civilian Salary Equivalent

-- 1. Use the RMC Calculator below to determine the approximate civilian salary equivalent based on your current location: - http://militarypay.defense.gov/Calculators/RMC-Calculator/ - 2.
-Provide the information requested on the RMC Calculator - Rate/rank (when transition occurs) - Years of Service - Tax filing status (single, married filing jointly, married filing separately, head of household) - Family size (type 1, if it is only you) - Living OCONUS or Not Receiving BAH - ZIP code of where you are currently living or where you plan to relocate - 3.
-Click CALCULATE RMC - 4.
-Write the amount in the box below or in the spending plan - 5.
-Repeat using a second location - 6.
-If applicable, determine amount of special pay (COLA, flight, language) and write in the box provided - 7.
-Provide additional notes as needed
+- 1. Use the RMC Calculator below to determine the approximate civilian salary equivalent based on your current location: http://militarypay.defense.gov/Calculators/RMC-Calculator/

+- 2. Provide the information requested on the RMC Calculator

+- Rate/rank (when transition occurs)

+- Years of Service

+- Tax filing status (single, married filing jointly, married filing separately, head of household)

+- Family size (type 1, if it is only you)

+- Living OCONUS or Not Receiving BAH

+- ZIP code of where you are currently living or where you plan to relocate

+- 3. Click Calculate

+- 4. Write the amount in the box below

+- 5. If applicable, determine amount of special pay (COLA, flight, language) and write in the box provided

+- 6. Provide additional notes as needed